Kara, Togo: Languages

 Like most African cities, Kara is multi-lingual.
-In addition to French, the official language of Togo, the principal language is Kabiye, but it is also common to hear Tem, Hausa, Yoruba and Igbo in the main market.
+In addition to French, the official language of Togo, the principal language is Kabiye, but it is also common to hear Tem, Zarma, Hausa, Yoruba and Igbo in the main market.
 Residents who have lived in the south of Togo are likely to have some knowledge of Ewe.

 Culture

 Every July, a traditional wrestling tournament takes place in and around Kara.
 It is the first step in the Kabiye male initiation rite towards adulthood.
 The tournaments are organised by neighbourhood, by village and by canton.
 By tradition, the Head of State attends the finals.

 Architecture

 The city has some buildings of architectural interest, such as the Congress Hall and the Cathedral of St Peter and St Paul.
 It also has numerous hotels, including Hôtel Kara, Hôtel de l'Union, Hôtel de la Concorde.

 Places of worship

 Places of worship are predominantly Christian churches: Roman Catholic Diocese of Kara (Catholic Church), Evangelical Presbyterian Church of Togo (World Communion of Reformed Churches), Togo Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God.
 Many residents are Muslim, so there are also numerous mosques.